EpicUsername12/grpc_py/README.md

 ### 1. Generating gRPC Files

-Before running the Python scripts that utilize gRPC, you need to generate the gRPC Python files from the `.proto` files.
+Before running the Python scripts that utilize gRPC, you might want to regenerate the gRPC Python files from the `.proto` files.
 Follow the steps below:

 #### For Windows: